 By the 3-month milestone, you should see major changes in your skin’s texture from when you first started.
 In addition to the changes you can see, the deeper layers of skin are starting to thicken below the surface, resulting in a smoother, brighter, and clearer complexion.
 By this time your photodamage is lightening up and the appearance of big pores and fine lines are diminishing.
 Again, the benefits don’t stop there, so don’t quit while you’re ahead!

 By the time you’ve used your retinoid beyond six months, you’ll notice tightening and thickening of the skin and a significant reduction in the appearance of fine lines and wrinkles as well as hyperpigmentation.
 Even if you don’t see those initial side effects anymore, retinoids work forever and keeping at it will help in the prevention of photoaging.
 Over time, retinoids continue to boost your skin’s collagen production to give you a natural brightening effect.
 They also thicken the deepest layer of skin, where wrinkles begin to form.

 When using retinoids to reduce the appearance of fine lines and wrinkles, the more consistent you are, the better the results will be.
 Any side effects you experience are temporary.
-Long-term use of tretinoin achieves and maintains your healthy, naturally glowing skin.
+Long-term use of Tretinoin achieves and maintains your healthy, naturally glowing skin.

 Side effects and how to prevent them

-Side effects can be prevented or greatly minimized with great instructions and proper use, which is why we provide our customers with detailed instructions when they order from Dear Brightly.
+Side effects can be prevented or greatly minimized with great instructions and proper use, which is why we provide our members with detailed instructions when they order from Dear Brightly.
 Here are some common side effects associated with retinoid use:

 - Redness and irritation – If you’re using a strength that is too high for your skin type, redness or irritation can occur.
 Make sure to use a strength that makes sense for your skin type.
 (Dear Brightly does this for you.)
 And of course, moisturize!